-However, the longer the assignment lasts, the higher the risk that the Netherlands will be regarded as the country in which the employee habitually works, meaning that more mandatory rules of Dutch law may apply than only the ones as mentioned above, which offer the employee better protection than similar provisions in his home country.
-For example, the protective rules on dismissals and continued payment during illness.
+However, the longer the assignment lasts, the higher the risk that the Netherlands will be regarded as the country in which the employee habitually works, meaning that more mandatory rules of Dutch law may apply than only the ones mentioned in the WagwEU, which offer the employee better protection than similar provisions in his home country.
+For example, the protective rules on dismissals and payment during illness.

-If the Netherlands is the country in which the employee habitually works and Dutch social security already applies, you may consider opting to have Dutch law apply to the employment contract.
+If the Netherlands is the country in which the employee works and Dutch social security already applies, you may consider opting to have Dutch law apply to the employment contract.